Add the cashews to a bowl and cover with boiling water.

 Peel and chop the onion into large chunks, peel the garlic, and cut the tomatoes in half and then half again and add to a baking tray lined with parchment paper.

-Drizzle with 2 tbsp of olive oil and a few cracks of black pepper and toss to make sure everything is well coated.
+Drizzle with 2 tbsp of olive oil and a few twists of fresh black pepper and toss to make sure everything is well coated.

 Bake for 30 minutes.

 During the final 10 minutes, bring a large pot of water to a boil and cook pasta according to package instructions.

 Let cool for a few minutes until the tomatoes are easy enough to handle.
 Carefully remove the skins of the tomatoes.
 They will be hot, but the skins should peel off very easily.
 I like to hold the tomatoes right over the blender and pinch the back of the skins so the inside falls right inside.

 Drain and rinse the soaked cashews and add to a blender.

 Add the roasted tomatoes, onion and garlic to a blender and be sure to get all the juices in there.